 - Be at least 14 but younger than 26 years old

-- Be currently in foster care, or you were in foster care for at least one day since turning 14
+- Be currently in foster care, or was in foster care for at least one day since turning 14

 - Have access to the internet as training is currently 100% virtual

-Here is the schedule for upcoming training sessions.
+Here are the details about upcoming training sessions.
+All trainings are 4:00pm - 5:30pm.
 You must attend sessions 1 and 2 of the Opportunity Passport training within 30 days of each other.
+Youth who participate in both sessions earn a one-time $100 stipend.
+Part 1 must be completed before attending a Part 2 session.

 For More Information